wikiknights/cs-materials/src/cs1/linked-lists/linked-list-basics.md

 Since we have access constant access to the head,  we don't have to do any traversing.
 This make inserting in the front an `O(1)` operation.

-Now let's look at the code
+Now let's look at the code:

 ```c
 node* addToFront(node* head, int val){